INTEGRATIVE KUNDALINI YOGA

 HOW TO PREPARE

 You should avoid eating solid foods for at least two hours before class, but drinking water is fine.
 Many visitors bring along a small bottle of water to sip during the session.

-Please wear modest, comfortable light colored, non-transparent clothing.
-Practice a minimum of 12 minutes daily on a regular basis.
+Please wear modest, comfortable light-colored, non-transparent clothing.
+Practice a minimum of 12 minutes daily regularly.

 Treading Sacred Waters